iouAkira/doris-mcp-server/README.md

 ## License

 This project is licensed under the Apache 2.0 License.
-See the LICENSE file (if it exists) for details.
+See the LICENSE file for details.